 You can use frozen pasta but the fresh stuff cooks up in barely anytime.
 There are always a few options of tortellini and ravioli, you never know until you get there but that’s part of the fun of shopping at Aldi’s.

-Adding the pasta is a great way to take this from an appetizer to a meal.
-And it’s portable nature makes it a perfect snacking dinner while watching a movie marathon.
+Adding stuffed pasta is a great way to take this from an appetizer to a meal.
+And its portable nature makes it a perfect snacking dinner while watching a movie marathon.

 Taking a step back to the classic charcuterie board, cured meats are the shining star standing hand in hand with the cheese.
 Just like with the cheese I like to have a few options.